pasqualerossi/42_Transcendence/backend/README.md

 ### File Extensions Explained
 ```
 Controller.ts
-- Manages requests and responses for parts of the application.
+- Handles requests from users and sends back responses.
+It's like a traffic cop directing the flow of information.

 Module.ts
-- Groups related components together.
+- Groups related parts of the application together.
+Think of it as putting similar things in the same box for organisation.

 Service.ts
-- Provides specific functions and operations that other parts of the application can use.
+- Provides specific functions or tasks that the application needs.
+It's like having specialized workers who can do specific jobs.

 Strategy.ts
-- Defines different ways to solve a problem and allows the application to choose the best approach at runtime.
+- Defines different ways to solve a problem.
+It's like having different approaches or methods to tackle a task.

 Interface.ts
--  Sets rules for how different parts of the application should interact and communicate.
+- Sets rules for how different parts of the application should work together.
+It's like having a blueprint or a contract that everyone agrees to follow.

 Dto.ts
 - Defines a structure for transferring data between different parts of the application.
+It's like having a standardised form for sharing information.

 Guard.ts
-- Ensures that certain parts of the application can only be accessed by authorised users or under specific conditions.
+- Protects certain parts of the application and allows access only to authorised users or under specific conditions.
+It's like having security guards at the entrance to check who can enter.

 Entity.ts
-- Represents a specific object or concept within the application, such as a user or a product.
+- Tepresents a specific object or thing in the application, such as a user or a product.
+It's like having a model or a representation of something you want to work with.

 Serialiser.ts
-- Converts objects or data into a format that can be easily stored, sent, or displayed.
+- Converts data into a format that can be easily stored, sent, or displayed.
+It's like translating information into a language that computers or other systems can understand.
 ```
 <br>